PranGR/CSE701-Assignment3-Final-PranaliRathi/README.md

 ## Program Background and Structure

 WAVE files (.wav) are a type of uncompressed audio file.
-They are made of the a header portion and actual audio data.
+They are made of the header portion and actual audio data.
 The following image depicts the structure of wav files.

 ![WAVE File Format](http://soundfile.sapp.org/doc/WaveFormat/wav-sound-format.gif)